AdobeDocs/commerce-php/src/pages/module-reference/module-msrp.md

 # Magento_Msrp module

-The **Magento_Msrp** module is responsible for Manufacturer’s Suggested Retail Price functionality.
+The **Magento_Msrp** module is responsible for Manufacturer's Suggested Retail Price functionality.
 A current module provides base functional for msrp pricing rendering, configuration and calculation.

 ## Installation